Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/New-AzRecoveryServicesAsrVMNicConfig.md

     -TfoVMNetworkId $tfoNetworkId -IPConfig $ipConfigs
 ```

-Creates an ASRVmNicConfig object with the failover and test faiover networking settings configured for the NIC.
+Creates an ASRVmNicConfig object with the failover and test failover networking settings configured for the NIC.
 Any property that's not passed above is fetched from the protected item passed.

 ### Example 2
 ```powershell